vss2sn/cvrp/README.md

 2. Improve Local Search (all vehicle variant) to include vehicles not picked by the initial solution
 3. Refactor
 4. Code documentation
-5. Add aspiration criteria to tabu search
-6. Consider adding max distance
+5. Consider adding max distance